Master's Nursing Admission Requirements

-- The GRE or MAT is waived for applicants with a grade point average of 3.2 or above for the 60 semester credit hours of undergraduate course work.
+- The GRE is waived for applicants with a grade point average of 3.2 or above for the 60 semester credit hours of undergraduate course work.
 The GRE requirement will remain on your to-do list until your advisor calculates your GPA.
-All others including RN-MSN applicants are required to take the GRE or MAT, no minimum score required for consideration.
+All others including RN-MSN applicants are required to take the GRE, no minimum score required for consideration.

 Entrance Exam Information

 MSN/MBA students must achieve a minimum score of 500 or more on the Graduate Management Admission Test (GMAT) and a satisfactory grade-point average overall on prior advanced level (junior, senior and graduate) work taken.
 These two indicators of graduate potential -- GMAT score and grade-point average -- will be used to calculate an index number.